Apo45ty/MyContacts/ReadMe.md

 ﻿This is my code submision for the coding challenge.
+Changed the repository to private.